Pagwin-Fedora/website/content/blog/finite_KCMP_nums.md

 > can you explain these statements?

-sure but I don't remember how much of this I thought up vs Micha so I can't give proper credit so if that's important to you you'll need to each out to me or Micha so we can share some discord messages.
+sure but I don't remember how much of this I thought up vs Micha so I can't give proper credit so if that's important to you you'll need to reach out to me or Micha so we can share some discord messages.

 ### ψ isn't in the set